-I have a real weakness for canalside cities – places like Annecy, Bruges, Amsterdam and Venice.
-But one of my all-time favourite is Strasbourg in France’s Alsace region, a city that’s overflowing with medieval half-timbered buildings and flower-lined canals.
-So when I heard that nearby Colmar in Alsace was supposedly even more colourful, had prettier buildings, with more flowers and extra-scenic canals, how could I resist a visit?
-Colmar was apparently the inspiration for the village in the Disney film Beauty and the Beast, and it’s not hard to see why.
+I have a weakness for canalside cities – places like Annecy, Bruges, Amsterdam and Venice.
+But one of my all-time favourites is Strasbourg in France’s Alsace region, a city which is overflowing with half-timbered historic buildings and flower-lined canals.
+So when I heard there was a nearby town which was supposedly even more colourful, had prettier buildings, with more flowers and extra-scenic canals, how could I resist visiting Colmar?

 Colmar’s canals